weetmuts/beak/README.md

 /home/you/Work/gamesrc/a lot of files and subdirectories /home/you/Work/only the two subdirectories above. becomes
-/home/you/Work/rclonesrc/s01[...]tar y01.tar z01[...]gz
-/home/you/Work/gamesrc/s01[...]tar y01[...]tar z01[...]gz
-/home/you/Work/y01[...]tar z01[...]gz
+/home/you/Work/rclonesrc/beak_[...]tar beak_z_[...]gz
+/home/you/Work/gamesrc/beak_[...]tar beak_z[...]gz
+/home/you/Work/beak_z_[...]gz
 ```

-The order and selection of the chunky directories is deterministic (and depth first),
+The order and selection of the chunky directories is deterministic
-which means that as long as you do not modify the contents of the
+(and depth first), which means that as long as you do not modify the
-_origin_ directory, then the created virtual chunky file system will
+contents of the _origin_ directory, then the created virtual chunky
-be the same.
+file system will be the same.

 The index provides for quick access to the contents of the chunks.
 As
 a precaution, the chunks also happen to be valid GNU tar files.
 If
 the index file is lost, then it is still possible to extract the data
 using tar.
 Tthere is a shell script that can do the proper
 extraction for you, you do not need the beak binary.
+Also a chunked directory is by itself a self-contained backup.

 Why discuss the storage format?
 Because the storage format _is_ the
 backup system.
 There are no other meta-data files needed.
 Try: